 Welcome Graduate Students!

 The staff members in Advisement and Transition are here to offer support and resource information to help you be successful and connect to campus as you continue your education.

-Tracy Frenyea, academic advisor and coordinator of graduate student support can assist you with referral information and support.
-Email Tracy or call our office at 607-753-4726 with your questions.
+We can assist you with referral resources, information and support.
+Email us or call our office when you have questions (607-753-4726).

 Graduate Admissions may also provide helpful information on available programs and application assistance.

 New graduate students: Don't forget to visit the Next Steps for New Graduate Students website for helpful information and next steps to take to start classes at SUNY Cortland.

 Keep Connected at Cortland